 \subsection{Generating Synthetic Counterfactual Labels}

-To augment the calibration dataset $\mathcal{D}_1$ with synthetic data points generated from the dataset $\mathcal{D}_0$, we assume the availability of a counterfactual generative model $\hat{P}_{Y(1)|X}$ pre-trained to approximately sample from the conditional distribution \( P_{Y(1)\mid X} \) of the outcome $Y(1)$ given the covariates $X$.
-This model can be trained using standard methods such as the T-learner, S-learner, and X-learner \cite{kunzel2019metalearners}.
+To augment the calibration dataset $\mathcal{D}_1$ with synthetic data points generated from the dataset $\mathcal{D}_0$, we assume the availability of any pre-trained predictive model $\hat{P}_{Y(1)|X}$ for the outcome $Y(1)$ given the covariates $X$.
+The predictor $\hat{P}_{Y(1)|X}$ may be potentially implemented via a general-purpose existing model like a large language model (LLM) suitably prompted with a description of the task.
+We make no assumption on the quality of the model $\hat{P}_{Y(1)|X}$.
 By sampling from the model \( \hat{P}_{Y(1)|X}\), we obtain the counterfactual label

-We also assume that the marginal treatment probability $P_T$ is known.
-If this is not known a priori, it can be estimated from data, and the effect of an inaccurate estimation is studied in Sec. \ref{sec:theoretical_guarantees}.
+We also assume that the marginal treatment probability $P_T$ is known or that it can be estimated from data, with the effect of an inaccurate estimation studied in Sec. \ref{sec:theoretical_guarantees}.

 Using the synthetic counterfactuals, the synthetic calibration dataset $\tilde{\mathcal{D}}_1$ is created as